LastAncientOne/SimpleStockAnalysisPython/README.md

 # Simple Stock Analysis in Python

-#### This is a tutorial for Simple Stock Analysis in jupyter and python.
-There are two versions for tutorials.
-One is a jupyter version and the other one is a python.
-Jupyter also makes jupyter notebooks, which used to be called iPython notebooks.
-However, Python is an interpreted high-level programming language.
-It is very simple and easy to understand for beginners that want to learn about stock analysis and want to become a quant.
-In addition, this tutorial is for people that want to learn coding in python to analyze the stock market.
-However, if you already know about stock analyzing or coding in python, this will not be for you.
-You can check out more advanced coding: https://github.com/LastAncientOne/Stock_Analysis_For_Quant.
+#### This is a tutorial for Simple Stock Analysis in Jupyter and Python.
+There are two versions of the tutorial available: one in Jupyter and the other in Python.
+Jupyter also provides Jupyter Notebooks, previously known as iPython notebooks.
+On the other hand, Python is an interpreted high-level programming language known for its simplicity and ease of understanding, especially for beginners interested in learning about stock analysis and becoming quants.
+This tutorial is designed for individuals who wish to learn coding in Python for stock market analysis.
+However, if you already possess knowledge in stock analysis or coding in Python, this tutorial may not be suitable for you.
+You can explore more advanced coding option here: https://github.com/LastAncientOne/Stock_Analysis_For_Quant.

 ### The order is from #1 through #26.
 #### You learn number 1 first and you go in order.
 Once you have finished, you will know how to write code in python and understand finance and the stock market. :congratulations: